Contact Info

 Deviations from recommended PEP vaccination schedule

 Once the decision to initiate rabies PEP has been made, the PEP regimen should be started as soon as possible.
-Every effort should be made to adhere to the recommended PEP regimen schedule, especially the first two days of treatment, Days 0 and 3.
-After Day 3 of the regimen, deviations of a few days are acceptable.
+Every effort should be made to adhere to the recommended PEP regimen schedule.
+However, given that the PEP regimen requires multiple visits, deviations from the recommended schedule occur frequently.
+Minor delays in the PEP schedule do not affect the efficacy of the vaccinations.
+Longer delays of weeks or months are not well studied and could lead to a reduced immune response that could be fatal to a patient exposed to the rabies virus.
+Restarting the series is reserved for situations when the vaccine has been delayed significantly.
 For most minor delays or interruptions, the vaccination schedule can be shifted and resumed as though the patient were on schedule.
 For example, if a patient misses the dose scheduled for Day 7 and presents for vaccination on Day 10, the Day 7 dose should be administered that day, and the final dose given one week later on Day 17.

 Please consult MDH epidemiologists for advice when substantial deviations from the recommended schedule have occurred.